 Next, you have to choose between 2 different times to use the feature.
-Should your attendees be able to ask their questions prior to the session or during?
+Should your attendees be able to ask their questions prior to the session or during it?
 By choosing to open the Ask feature before and close it sometime before the presentation begins, you give your presenter time to have a look at the questions and prepare his answers.
 This way, he or she can cater to the audience’s interests and incorporate their questions within his or her speech.
 Here, it is very important that you properly advertise the possibility to ask questions before the session.
-A good way to do so is by sending out a push notification to your attendees in the morning and encourage them to submit their question.
+A good way to do so is by sending out a push notification to your attendees in the morning and encouraging them to submit their questions.
 But when closing the feature before the session, any additional questions that arise during the presentation might stay unanswered.
-Here comes the second, more traditional option into play: To assign a certain part of the session to answering the audience’s questions.
-Not only will this allow the attendees to get an immediate answer from the expert, it also loosens up the atmosphere of a presentation.
+Here comes the second, more traditional option into play: To assign a certain part of the session to answer the audience’s questions.
+Not only will this allow the attendees to get an immediate answer from the expert, but it also loosens up the atmosphere of a presentation.
 Both approaches have their advantages, so choose the one that best matches your event.

 Who will be moderating the questions?

 The session moderator of the Ask feature has a very important and crucial role.
 He or she needs to quickly read the incoming questions and decide which questions will be shown to the audience.
 Furthermore, the moderator has to look out for questions that are not related to the topic or inappropriate and delete these.
-We recommend you to choose a moderator that is knowledgeable on the topic of the session, rather than an organisational staff member.
-This way, you ensure that he or she will understand the terminology of the often specific questions and is cable to choose questions which answers are of value for the whole audience.
+We recommend you choose a moderator that is knowledgeable on the topic of the session, rather than an organizational staff member.
+This way, you ensure that he or she will understand the terminology of the often specific questions and is able to choose questions which answers are of value for the whole audience.

 At Conference Compass, the Ask feature is included in all Event and Society Apps.
 Contact us if you would like to receive a personal demonstration or have additional questions.